Crisis & Support Lines

 Maine Relay: 711

-The Maine Crisis Line is Maine’s statewide crisis telephone response service for individuals or families experiencing a behavioral health crisis, suicidal thoughts, or self-harm concerns.
-Trained crisis specialists provide free, confidential support 24 hours a day, 7 days a week.
+Maine’s statewide crisis telephone response service for individuals and families experiencing a behavioral health crisis, suicidal thoughts, or concerns about self-harm.
+Trained crisis specialists provide free, confidential support and stabilization.

 You are in Maine and need crisis support, safety planning, stabilization, or help deciding what to do next.